shadowman-lab/Ansible-Development/devspaces/README.md

-# Modifying permissions for Ansible-Lint and bash to work in CodeReady workspaces
+# Modifying Permissions For Ansible-Lint And Bash To Work In OpenShift Dev Spaces
 Run

 podman build --tag YOURIMAGENAMEANDTAG -f Containerfile

 to modify your existing EE to work in CodeReady workspaces.
 Then push the image to your container registry.
 Utilize the devfile.yaml and adjust for your registry and image

-# Set up Git Config:
+# Set Up Git Config:

 1) Login to OpenShift